pulumi/docs/content/what-is/top-iac-tools.md

 ### [Azure Resource Manager](https://azure.microsoft.com/fr-fr/get-started/azure-portal/resource-manager)

 Azure Resource Manager (ARM) supports JSON-based configuration or using Bicep - a ARM-specific DSL.
-JSON-based templating is also possible.
-ARM integrates deeply with Azure services including Azure DevOps, however, integration with non-Azure workflows can be more challenging.
-The ecosystem is supported by a large community and extensive documentation.
-The complexity of managing dependencies between resources with ARM can increase with scale.
-Potential performance issues with large deployments have been a challenge with ARM.
-However, Azure Resource Manager is preferred by those who want a native Azure tool and are deeply invested in the Azure ecosystem.
+ARM integrates deeply with Azure services including Azure DevOps, and can be integrated with other CI/CD workflows using its `az` cli tool.
+ARM provides comprehensive support for Kubernetes features through Azure Kubernetes Service (AKS), Self-managed Kubernetes clusters on Azure are not included, however.
+Azure Resource Manager is preferred by those who want a native Azure tool and are deeply invested in the Azure ecosystem.

 - **Flexibility**: Uses JSON-based templates or Bicep - a DSL.
 Lacks some of the abstraction and modularity of other tools.
-- **Integration**: Integrates well with Azure services.
-Broader integration to non-Azure CI/CD is more challenging.
+- **Integration**: offers deep integration with Azure services, including Azure DevOps and Azure Kubernetes Service.
+Broader integration to non-Azure CI/CD is possible, while native Kubernetes cluster support is not.
 - **Ecosystem**: Supported by documentation, tutorials and troubleshooting advice and by the greater Azure ecosystem.

 ### [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs)

 Google Cloud Deployment Manager (CDM) focuses on managing Google Cloud Platform (GCP) resources using YAML and Python Jinja2 templates.
-CDM integrates deeply with Google Cloud and, like other native cloud tools, manages state internally.
-CDM offers resource grouping for enhanced resource management and cost management tools for expense tracking.
+It integrates deeply with Google Cloud, managing state internally like other native cloud tools.
+CDM supports Google Kubernetes Engine (GKE) for deploying and managing Kubernetes clusters, offering native integration that streamlines cluster management.
+However, it has limited direct support for managing individual Kubernetes resources within clusters.

-While Google Cloud Deployment Manager's deep Google Cloud integration is a strength, it does face certain challenges such as intricate template management and steep learning curves.
+Additionally, Google Cloud's Config Connector allows for managing Google Cloud resources using Kubernetes custom resources, providing an alternative for more granular Kubernetes management.
 Like other provider-specific solutions, CDM is ideal for teams with a strong focus on and investment in the Google Cloud ecosystem.

 - **Flexibility**: YAML or Jinja2 templating.
-- **Integration**: Integrates deeply with Google Cloud services.
-Additional features for integration with CI/CD pipelines.
+- **Integration**: Deeply integrates with Google Cloud services, supports GKE, and facilitates CI/CD pipeline integration.
 - **Ecosystem**: Supported by documentation and a smaller GCP-focused community.

 ## Conclusion